 What is 17,932?

 17,932 is the number that changed Adam’s life and gave him a new purpose to help others in the disabled community.
-Inspired by the number of steps it took for Adam to complete his first race, 17,932 steps became the first steps in the ONE MILLION STEPS TO A CURE campaign, Adam’s long term goal to raise one million dollars so other people with spinal cord injuries can obtain an exoskeleton of their own.
+Inspired by the number of steps it took for Adam to complete his first race, 17,932 steps became the first steps in the ONE MILLION STEPS: ReEnabled Race Tour.
+Adam’s long term goal is to raise one million dollars so other people with spinal cord injuries can obtain an exoskeleton of their own.

 You can make a difference.

 Join Adam and his team in his pursuit to bridge the gap between